 - Stomach pain

-Every patient that walks through our doors at The Florida House Experience will have a complete medical, psychological and clinical assessment before treatment services are suggested.
+Every patient that walks through our doors at FHE Health will have a complete medical, psychological and clinical assessment before treatment services are suggested.
 Because each person’s addiction is different from the next, treatment plans have to be specific for each individual.
 We work with all of the professional staff to determine a comprehensive recovery plan just for you.
 In most cases, residential treatment is necessary.
 This program is focused on intensive group and individualized therapy that aims to uncover the underlying causes of addiction.
 Once the underlying causes can be confronted, they will be more easily identifiable outside of treatment.
 During residential treatment, you will learn to recognize triggers and cravings so that you are more prepared to deal with them once you assimilate back into your daily routine.
 Additionally, you will learn to recognize behaviors that are detrimental to your sobriety.
 Our residential treatment program provides you with a safe home-like environment where you can focus on regaining your life back from addiction and moving forward towards success.

 Once your stay in our residential treatment is complete, you will have the option to stay in our gender-specific sober living homes.
 Many relapses occur in early recovery, so it is important to seek support once treatment completes.
 Sober living gives you the option to slowly implement daily responsibilities back into your new and sober lifestyle.
 Sobriety can stay your number one focus as your surrounded by peers that are recovering from addiction just like you.
-All of our alumni is encouraged to participate in any of our treatment activities, and they are also able to continue to benefit from all of the services that were available to them during treatment.
+All of our alumni are encouraged to participate in any of our treatment activities, and they are also able to continue to benefit from all of the services that were available to them during treatment.
 This includes psychological and medical care, including medication management for those who need it.
 You don’t have to just jump right back into everyday life.
 In fact, you shouldn’t.
 Reverting back into an old lifestyle may encourage old behaviors, namely drug or alcohol use.
 Sober living can help your transition into a new life of sobriety with the guidance and support from people that care about you.
-Alumni services at The Florida House Experience are some of the best in the world, so you can be sure that after you complete treatment, you will always have a family that supports your sobriety and recovery goals here in sunny South Florida.
+Alumni services at FHE Health are some of the best in the world, so you can be sure that after you complete treatment, you will always have a family that supports your sobriety and recovery goals here in sunny South Florida.